What is an ERP System?

 Other areas suited to an ERP software solution

 - CRM.
 Customer Relationship Management.
 Communications and follow-up dates are kept and customer details are stored in a central database along with sales history etc.

 - SRM.
 Supply Chain Management.
 The management of the flow of goods and services from the point of origin to point of consumption.
 Typically this starts at Purchase Orders and ends at a Sales Invoice.

 - Manufacturing.
 For a business that manufactures products, sales and purchase orders are linked to raw materials required, Bills of Materials (BOMs) hold recipe information, and Job Costing or Production Batches manage the manufacturing processes.

 - Business Intelligence (BI).
 Business Intelligence covers the data analysis of business information providing historical, current and predictive views of business operations.

 What kind of Business should use an ERP system?

-Omni Accounts offers a comprehensive ERP solution which has the ability to be tailored to each business’s requirements.
-It is also very scalable, offering the ability to start off with basic functionality and over time easily be enhanced and extra functionality added on, without the need to undergo cumbersome time-consuming upgrades to a higher package.
+Omni Accounts offers a comprehensive ERP solution that has the ability to be tailored to each business’s requirements.
+It is also very scalable, offering the ability to start off with basic functionality and over time easily be enhanced and extended ERP functionality added on, without the need to undergo cumbersome time-consuming upgrades to a higher package.

 “Life is change.
 Growth is optional.
 Choose wisely.” —Karen Kaiser Clark, author, motivational speaker